Where to Stay in Tirana 2026: Best Areas and Hotels

 Practical notes

-• Breakfast often included at hotels; try byrek at Pazari i Ri if not
+• Breakfast is often included at hotels (bread, cheese, olives, eggs, jam); for something more interesting, try byrek at Pazari i Ri or a café in Blloku

-• Parking is rare in the city centre — check ahead if driving
+• Parking is limited and chaotic in the city centre — check ahead if driving.
+Properties in Komuna e Parisit and the outskirts generally have parking.

-• Book ahead for summer; shoulder season is easier and cheaper
+• Book ahead for summer at the better properties; shoulder season (April–May, September–October) is easier and cheaper (approximately 20–30% lower rates)

 Frequently Asked Questions